prakadesh/100-days-of-cybersecurity/r1-log.md

 ### R1D20-21
 I had once again started going throught the OSWAP top 10 and on the topic cross-side scripting i learned types of xss and how it had aftected a organization and their impacts
+### R1D22-23
+- completed day 22 by starting work on a project which involve devloping a new app which is used to make cyber-complaints
+- i learned java fundamentals
+- along with  android app devlopement process and deployement
+-  explored java based android codes
+-  explored firebase functionality and deploying them

 ### R1D30